Dog Lifestyle7 min read

 If you suspect heatstroke:

-1. Move your dog to a cool, shaded area immediately
+1. Move your dog to shade immediately

-4. Offer small amounts of cool water to drink
+4. Offer small amounts of cool water

-5. Get to a veterinary emergency clinic as fast as possible
+5. Get to an emergency clinic fast

 12. Adjust Exercise Intensity